 April Birthstone Metaphysical Energy

 Since ancient times, many civilizations have believed that diamonds possess mystical powers, symbolizing strength and protection.
 Wearing a diamond is thought to enhance relationships and inner strength.
 It is said to bring balance, clarity, and abundance.
-Some even believe diamonds ward off evil and have healing properties.
+Some even believe diamonds ward off evil and have healing powers.
 Others associate them with longevity, beauty, and happiness.
 These beliefs are deeply rooted in ancient cultures:

 - Greek Mythology: Diamonds were believed to be fragments of Ares, the god of war, granting the wearer courage.